Poster titled New Books and Stock List, with white text over a watercolour background.

 tonnes of poems making a slow Pompeii

-of Manchester, the air guilty with is:
+of Manchester, the air guilty with it:

 a grey broadcast among aerials,